amitandale/Vibe-Studio/docs/SUPABASE_SETUP.md

 `ops/supabase/lanes/credentials.env` is still the canonical location for lane database passwords, but the Supabase CLI now reads every credential directly from the hydrated lane env.
+Provisioning records two connection strings:

+- `SUPABASE_DB_URL` — consumed by Supabase services and built from the lane’s `PGUSER` (typically `supabase_admin`).
+- `SUPABASE_CLI_DB_URL` — used exclusively by automation and built from the container superuser (`POSTGRES_USER`/`POSTGRES_PASSWORD`).

-Provisioning records the lane connection string as `SUPABASE_DB_URL` (including `?sslmode=disable` for local runners) and the automation feeds it straight into `supabase db` and `supabase functions` commands.
-Local Postgres containers ship with TLS disabled, so the helper explicitly opts out of SSL to prevent the Supabase CLI from attempting a TLS handshake that will be refused.
+Both URLs include `?sslmode=disable` for local runners so the CLI connects over plaintext TCP instead of attempting a TLS handshake that the container will refuse.
 Because the CLI wrapper exports lane credentials on demand, helpers no longer rewrite `PGPASSWORD` into temporary files.
-You can operate in passwordless or password-backed modes by editing `ops/supabase/lanes/<lane>.env` directly or rotating the entries in `credentials.env` and regenerating the lane env file.
+You can operate in password-backed or trust-based modes by editing `ops/supabase/lanes/<lane>.env` directly or rotating the entries in `credentials.env` and regenerating the lane env file.

 ## 🚀 Initial Setup Steps